Learning from birth

 Outside school hours care services

-Rules about ratios for outside school hours care vary from state to state.
+Rules about ratios for outside school hours care vary across states and territories.
 You can contact your state or territory authority for more information about rules where you live.

 Occasional care that isn’t provided by an education and care service must be safe for your child but doesn’t have the same rules about ratios or qualifications.
 That’s because these places don’t aim to provide an educational program for your child.
 This includes creches at gyms and neighbourhood houses.